-To find out more about stand-downs, including what to ask in meeting with the principal and what support you can get, download the Ministry of Education guide for parents: Stand-downs of a student from state and state-integrated schools [PDF, 176 KB].
+To find out more about stand-downs, including what to ask in meeting with the principal and what support you can get, download the Ministry of Education guide for parents and/or carers: Stand-downs of a student from state and state-integrated schools.

 A suspension is the formal removal of your child from school or kura by the principal, until the board of trustees meets to decide what to do.

 It’s the suspension process that can lead to an exclusion (students under 16) or expulsion (students over 16) – these are the most serious of outcomes.
 Or it may be that the board will decide to lift the suspension with or without some conditions or extend the suspension with some conditions.

 The principal must follow a fair and legal process involving these 8 steps:

 As with a stand-down, a principal must determine whether a suspension is warranted on any of these grounds:

 - continual disobedience (regularly or deliberately disregarding rules or refusing to do as they are told) which is harmful or dangerous to other students

 - gross misconduct (serious misbehaviour) which is harmful or dangerous to other students

 - behaviour that risks serious harm if the student is not suspended.

 The personal circumstances of your child and the context in which the incident or behaviour happened are also considered by the principal.